Nationals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has four doubles, five home runs, 13 walks and 13 RBI (22 total hits).
-He's also stolen four bases.
+- Andrew McCutchen has collected 23 hits with five doubles, five home runs and 15 walks.
+He has driven in 14 runs with four stolen bases.

 McCutchen Recent Games